Seasickness remedies and medications for sailing

 Pale skin burns the easiest and dark skin is less likely to burn.
 Pay special attention to small children that have sensitive skin regardless of their skin tone.
 If you start to experience redness and pain, following with peeling skin, blisters, and even fever, you can be sure you have been sunburnt.
 Sunburn can develop quite fast if you are not protected from intense sun and its ultraviolet light, and can cause skin cancer in the future.

-Sunburnt skin should be treated with cold water, moisturized with creams and ointments.
-Anti-inflammatory medications (aspirin, ibuprofen), antibiotics, contraceptives and tranquilizers can also be used as treatment.
+Sunburnt skin should be treated with fresh cold water, moisturized with creams and ointments.
+Anti-inflammatory medications (ibuprofen, paracetamol) can be used for pain.
 Protect the area that has been sunburnt and drink more water than usual.

 The most important thing is to check the region you are sailing for possible danger of insects and animals as to avoid bites in the first place.
 Mosquito bites are the most frequent of all.
 Bites can also occur from sea animals, such as fish or jellyfish.

 Bites occur as red spots or inflamed, itchy and bleeding regions on body.
 Some can cause infections, and mosquitos in certain regions can cause malaria.
 To prevent and treat symptoms of mosquito bites, make sure you take insect repellents, antihistamines and antimalarial drugs with you.